ratewalamit/Ratewal_Notes/learning_github.md

 #To delete a repo from local which is deleted from server
+git push origin -d deploy  #after deleing deploy from local, deleting from server also

+#To clean all the local tracking for deleted branches
 git remote prune origin

 #To delete the ***local*** branch, use one of the following: